 This is not real.
 I do not own the Hunger Games Universe or any of Suzanne Collins' characters.
 This is strictly just for fun, and what I thought could be a good start for continuing Suzanne Collins' trilogy.
 I was a huge fan of the first two, but felt the finale of the series was a bit anticlimactic, which is why I came up with a way to continue it.
 Inferno is my attempt at writing a fourth installment in the Hunger Games series.
 In total the story consists of 22 chapters and is divided into 3 parts, much like the books in the original series.
 Each of these parts is captured under a separate fic (The Awakening, The Mockingjays and The Mountain.)

 P.S.
 This is my first fanfic.
 I have never written fan fiction before, or much of any fiction for that matter, so constructive criticism is encouraged. ** If you have not read the first 3 books, then there will be spoilers so please take that into consideration. **

 Part I: The Awakening

-I feel sick.
-The scent of roses fills the air.
-Not the ones we planted for Prim.
-His flowers.
-As my eyes open, I shoot up from the bed, throwing the sheets away from myself.
+Nauseated, I lift myself from the bed.
+That's when I see it.
+Smoke.
 The house is on fire.
-I shake Peeta awake and yell for him to get the kids.
+Throwing the sheets away from myself, I shake Peeta awake and yell for him to get the kids.
 A look of panic crosses his face, and he rushes into the other room.